 We have a wonderful selection of experienced dance callers from near and far!

 Dances are taught in Czech and English.

-We invite you to join us at the Jasan Bonuš Country Dance Festival in Prague from 16-18 October 2020.
+We invite you to join us at the Jasan Bonuš Country Dance Weekend in Prague from 16-18 October 2020.

-The festival, organized in memory of Jasan Bonuš – the founder of the Country dance movement in Czechoslovakia, has taken place every other year since 1993.
+The dance weekend, organized in memory of Jasan Bonuš – the founder of the Country dance movement in Czechoslovakia, has taken place every other year since 1993.

 As for many years past, our main contra and square dance caller will be Mr. David Millstone from USA.
 We are honored to be joined by callers and dancers from the European Callers and Teachers Association (ECTA).

-Since the festival (if you’re American, think “dance weekend”) occurs at the end of a two-week-long dance and tourist trip in Czechia, approximately 30 dancers from the United States will join us.
-The festival typically attracts 200 dancers from the Czech Republic as well as a small number from across Europe, including Germany, Austria, Hungary and Denmark.
+Since the dance weekend occurs at the end of a two-week-long dance and tourist trip in Czechia, approximately 30 dancers from the United States will join us.
+The dance weekend typically attracts 200 dancers from the Czech Republic as well as a small number from across Europe, including Germany, Austria, Hungary and Denmark.
 Because of our connection with ECTA, based in Germany, this year we anticipate dozens of additional dancers to join us.
 Dances are taught in both Czech and English.

 The program will run in three halls simultaneously, with plenty of options to choose from.
 We believe that everyone will find something special.
 On Saturday evening we will dance to live music by Nota Bene band.